BNL-DAQ-LDRD/NeuralCompression_v3/documents/README_install_MinkovskiEngine.md

 on your machine.
 I am sure someone out there will thank you wholeheartedly (and may even worship you as a god).

-## :boom::boom: Things that are NOT going to work without hacking the `MinkowskiEngine` source code :boom::boom:
+## Things that are NOT going to work without hacking the `MinkowskiEngine` source code
 With the current version of `MinkowskiEngine`,
 - **Python version >= 3.12 does NOT work!**
 - **NVCC version >= 12 does NOT work!**